-The Master of Science in Speech-Language Pathology is designed as a full-time, two-year, five-semester cohort program.
-The program challenges students academically, clinically, and personally through academic coursework integrated with clinical training and faculty mentorship.
-The program is broken into distinct first and second-year experiences, with academic classes offered on Mondays and clinical experiences offered Tuesday through Friday.
+The Master of Science in Speech-Language Pathology program is broken into distinct first and second-year experiences, with academic classes offered on Mondays and clinical experiences offered Tuesday through Friday.

 Year One Experience

-During the first year of study, students take academic classes and typically begin their clinical internship in one of the Loyola Clinical Centers under the supervision of expert faculty and practicing clinicians.
-The Loyola Clinical Centers consist of the Margaret A. McManus Speech-Language and Hearing Clinic located at Belvedere Square in Baltimore, Maryland and the Speech and Language Center located in Columbia, Maryland.
-Each center offers an array of speech-language and/or audiological services for individuals experiencing difficulty with their communication and/or hearing skills.
-The clinics provide services in individual and group settings to clients of all ages, infant-toddler through adult, with varying diagnoses in communication disorders.
-The Loyola Clinical Centers also provide students with the opportunity to work and learn in an interdisciplinary setting, which includes speech-language pathology, audiology, psychology, and literacy.
+Gain hands-on clinical training beginning your very first semester.
+In the first year of study, students take academic classes and begin their clinical internship at the Loyola Clinical Center's Margaret A. McManus Speech-Language and Hearing Clinic located at Belvedere Square in Baltimore, Maryland.
+The clinic offers an array of speech-language and/or audiological services for individuals experiencing difficulty with their communication and/or hearing skills and provides services in individual and group settings to clients of all ages, infant-toddler through adult, with varying diagnoses in communication disorders.
+By working in our clinic, you have the opportunity to learn in an interdisciplinary setting, which includes speech-language pathology, audiology, psychology, and literacy.
 Students may also have additional internship experiences off-site with private and public community partners as well as opportunities to engage in telehealth.

 Year Two Experience

+During your second year, receive real-world experience and master the clinical skills you need for postgraduate fellowship work.
 After successful completion of the first-year, students continue with academic classes and are placed in an off-campus externship setting with an experienced, ASHA-certified speech-language pathologist.
 Students experience at least two different types of settings or client populations during their second year.
-The goal of the externship program is to provide a variety of real-world experiences where students integrate academic and clinical teaching and achieve mastery of clinical skills necessary for postgraduate work experience as a clinical fellow.

 Outcomes and Job Opportunities

-Over 98 percent of students complete the program on-time and pass the praxis within three years.
+Graduate ready to make an impact.
+Over 98 percent of students complete the program on-time and pass the Praxis within three years.
 Students graduate prepared for entry-level clinical work with 100 percent of graduates over a three-year average finding work in the field or continuing their education within one year of graduation.

 Admission and How to Apply